Topic "Safety" in Vietnamese - total 111 documentsTitle: 20 seconds pool drowning

 Summary: This guideline has been developed by the NSW Food Authority to assist seafood retailers in meeting the food safety and labelling requirement outlined in the Australia New Zealand Food Standards Code.

 Title: Hand hygiene

 Summary: Everyone should keep their hands clean as it is crucial for preventing the spread of infection in our hospitals and to our patients.
 This information is about how you can assist us in reducing the risk of infection in our wards.

 Title: Have you had an allergic reaction to packaged food - A5 poster

 Summary: Food labels are required by law to carry essential information so that people know what is in the food they buy.
-The role of the Food Safety Unit at the Department of Health and Human Services is to ensure that food sold in Victoria is safe.
+The role of the Food Safety Unit at the Department of Health is to ensure that food sold in Victoria is safe.
 We can investigate and test food for allergens that are not described on the food label.

 Title: Heat Health - Advice for Children and Babies